 In Australia, particularly within the blue-collar workforce, stonemasonry holds significant importance.
 Australian stonemasons are known for their high skill level in working with materials like granite and marble, often utilizing both traditional techniques and modern machinery.
 If you are someone intrigued by the beauty of this career, you have landed on the right page.

-In this article, we’ll explore at greater length the steps on how to start a career in stonemasonry, a field rich with potential for professional growth and skill development.
+In this article, we’ll explore at greater length the steps on how to start a career in stonemasonry, a field rich with potential for professional growth and skill development within trade jobs in Australia.

 1st: Complete Pre-qualifying Requirements

-The prequalifying requirements for stonemasonry typically include a combination of education, vocational training, and apprenticeships.
-This qualification also gives you an edge for entry-level positions.
+The prequalifying requirements to become a stonemason typically include a combination of education, vocational training, and apprenticeships.
+This qualification also gives you an edge for entry-level stone industry jobs in Australia.

 Education or Vocational Training